Family Law Services Tailored for You How Can We Help?

 How Long Does the Modification Process Take?

 The duration of a divorce modification varies, depending on factors such as case complexity and court calendar.
 After filing a petition for modification, the process may involve negotiations or one or more court hearings, which can extend the timeline.
 The process generally takes several months, depending on how cooperative all parties are.
+Mitzner Family Law, APC works efficiently while ensuring each detail is addressed.

 Can Child Support Modifications Be Retroactive?

 In California, child support modifications usually apply starting from the date the petition is filed, not before.
 Filing quickly once a change in circumstances occurs is crucial.
+Prompt action can reduce unnecessary financial pressure, and we move swiftly to protect your interests once you notify us of changes.

 Do I Need Evidence to Support My Modification Request?

-Yes, you must provide solid evidence when requesting a divorce modification.
-This might include income statements, medical records, or proof of job loss.
 We work with financial professionals and other specialists when needed to ensure each piece of evidence is reviewed and presented accurately as part of your modification request.
 Our attention to detail adds credibility and strength to your case in court.

 What If My Ex-Spouse Contests the Modification?